-Zak Smith works on a variety of Tufts CSDD Sponsored Research Group projects focusing on drug development performance, efficiency, and innovation adoption.
+Zak Smith works on a variety of Tufts CSDD studies focusing on drug development performance, efficiency, economics and innovation adoption.
 Many of these projects involve creating, compiling, and analyzing very large datasets.
-Zak completed his BS at Florida State College and received his MA from Brandeis University.
+Zak completed his BS at Florida Southern College and received his MA from Brandeis University.
 He is a former research analyst at Tufts CSDD and has worked as a research assistant at Harvard University and at the University of Massachusetts.

 Maria I. Florez, MA

 Senior Analyst and Research Consultant

 Maria Florez is involved with projects conducted by the Tufts CSDD Sponsored Research Group, including studies looking at the impact of digital transformation in clinical research and at organizational strategies and practices driving improvement in development operations and economics.
 Maria has been a researcher and strategist in the healthcare sector for more than a decade.
 She has held positions at Cleveland Clinic and at New York-Presbyterian Hospital of Columbia and Cornell Universities.
 Maria holds a bachelor’s degree with honors in economics from Stony Brook University and a master’s degree from The Fletcher School of Law and Diplomacy at Tufts University.